Why do I have to pay up front for conveyancing in Cudworth?

 For each commercial conveyancing transaction in Cudworth it is crucial to investigate the adoption status of roads surrounding a site.
 The absence of identifying developments where adoption procedures have not been addressed adequately may result in delays to Cudworth commercial conveyancing deals as well as pose a risk to future intentions for the site.
 These searches are not conducted for residential conveyancing in Cudworth.

-I am buying my first flat in Cudworth benefiting from help to buy.
-The builders would not budge the amount so I negotiated 6k of additionals instead.
-The estate agent advised me not disclose to my solicitor about this side-deal as it would put at risk my mortgage with Bank of Scotland.
-Is this normal?.
+I am buying my first flat in Cudworth with the aid of help to buy.
+The sellers would not budge the price so I negotiated five thousand pounds worth of extras instead.
+The house builders rep told me not disclose to my lawyer about this side-deal as it would impact my mortgage with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I've recently found out that there is a flying freehold element on a house I put an offer in last month in what should have been a straight forward, chain free conveyancing.
 Cudworth is where the house is located.
 Is there any guidance you can impart?